Faktatykki/tira-labra-markovjukebox/markovjukebox/documentation/testdocumentation.md

 method for MIDI to array of integers works (testing if returns 'List' class), reads all the notes of given
 training data MIDI-file (for testing there is MIDI-file containing 1252 notes) and that 'outputScoreToMidi'
 method actually writes a new MIDI-file when generating is done.

+#### MarkovGenerator

+MarkovGenerator class acts as a service class for melody and rhythm generation and handling midi.
+Therefore only one method (combining notes differernt properties together) is tested since other functionality is other classes responsibility.

+#### SequenceCreator

+SequenceCreator is tested if given a simple trie 'createSequence' method returns a right sequence.
+Also if getting random node works when given array of nodes where one node is given some weight and other ones are weighted zero.
+Hence only one node could be picked.

 #### Test coverage report